-- This is what the net worth of the company has impacted the value of the stock and the wealth of the shareholders.
-Wealth maximization not only just happens in terms of stock value appreciation but there is one more way where one’s investment may make it grown significantly in terms of companies providing dividends at successive intervals.
-The accumulation of these dividends along with stock value appreciation may also lead to gains for the shareholders.
+- This is what the company’s net worthCompany's Net WorthThe company's net worth can be calculated using two methods: the first is to subtract total liabilities from total assets, and the second is to add the company's share capital (both equity and preference) as well as reserves and surplus. has impacted the value of the stock and the wealth of the shareholders.
+Wealth maximization not only happens in terms of stock value appreciation, but there is one more way where one’s investment may make it grow significantly in terms of companies providing dividends at successive intervals.
+The accumulation of these dividendsDividendsDividends refer to the portion of business earnings paid to the shareholders as gratitude for investing in the company’s equity. and stock value appreciation may also lead to gains for the shareholders.

 Some of the advantages are as follows:

 - It is more related to cash flowsCash FlowsCash Flow is the amount of cash or cash equivalent generated & consumed by a Company over a given period.
 It proves to be a prerequisite for analyzing the business’s strength, profitability, & scope for betterment. than profits.
-Cash flows are more certain and regular and there is a lack of uncertainty that otherwise is associated with profit.
+Cash flows are more certain and regular, and there is a lack of uncertainty that otherwise is associated with profit.

 Some of the disadvantages are as follows:

 - It is more based on an idea that is prospective and not descriptive.

 - The objectives laid in such a technique are not clear.